Obtain a Class B Hoisting Machine Operator License

 Step 4: Background Investigation

-Once you have obtained a NCCCO or CIC certification, you must upload PDF scans of the documentation listed below via the DOB NOW Portal.
+Once you have obtained a NCCCO certification, you must upload PDF scans of the documentation listed below via the DOB NOW Portal.
 Applicants that do not currently have an eFiling account will need to create an account by completing the registration form.

 Please see the New License Application User Guide for step-by-step directions.